CNC Machining Cost Guide: Factors, Pricing, And Cost Reduction Tips

 FAQ

-Q:What affects CNC machining cost?
+Q: What affects CNC machining cost?

-Q:How much does CNC machining cost per part?
+Q: How much does CNC machining cost per part?

-A:There’s no universal number.
-For simple aluminum parts with standard tolerances, cnc machining cost per part can be in the tens of dollars at modest quantities; complex geometries, tight GD&T, exotic materials, or premium finishes can push costs much higher.
-Use cycle time × hourly rate + material + (setup/qty) as your baseline model.
+A: There is no universal price.
+For simple aluminum parts with standard tolerances, CNC machining cost per part can be in the tens of dollars at modest quantities.
+Complex geometries, tight GD&T requirements, exotic materials, premium surface finishes, or detailed inspection requirements can push costs much higher.
+A basic pricing model is: cycle time × hourly rate + material cost + setup cost divided by quantity.

-Q:Why is CNC machining expensive?
+Q: Why is CNC machining expensive?

 Read Next